ZELVAINE/ZELVAINE/README.md

 `linux` `firefox extensions` `javascript` `bash` `cybersecurity` `foss/copyleft` `bsd` `android development` `kotlin` `robotics` `cicadoidea` `entomology` `rust`

 Also into PC gaming and the weird ends of the internet.
+Heavily interested in philosophy.

 ---